RIT-New-Media-Capstone/LinkToImageGenerator/README.md

 # LinkToImageGenerator
-Input a link, get a description of the page as well as an image
+The user supplies a link,

+The API returns a word-limited description about the page, which is then sent back to an image generator through the API.